EternalYoshi/ThreeWorkTool/README.md

 By Eternal Yoshi

 Current Changelog:
+V3.1
+- Fixed an issue resulting in textures failling to load in game.
+- Files/Nodes from Archives that are in the same directory are no longer ordered alphabetically.
+- Added the option to reorder Files in the same directory manually.
+- Keyboard Shortcuts!
+Actions that have shortcuts will have them displayed next to the command.
+- Added support for .cst files, aka ChainList files.

 V0.30

 - Reorganized and Rewrote file reading and file writing coding of all types of files to be more stable, optimal, and quicker.